jvermaas/LigninBuilder/README.md

 package require ligninbuilder
 ::ligninbuilder::minimizestructures output namd2 "+p8" "parameters extraparameters.prm \n parameters toppar/par_all36_cgenff.prm \n"
 ```
-This minimizes the structures, and creates lignin that is ready for simulation.
+The last argument is added into the NAMD configuration file right before minimization, and in this case serves to provide NAMD with the extra parameters it requires for the spirodienone.
+The minimized the structures will be in the `output` directory, and ready for further simulation.